 Machine Learning Lab

-To support the Lab the DSI is delighted to announce a £100k Seed Fund for pilot projects in the area of Probabilistic Modelling.
+To support the launch of the new Machine Learning Lab, the DSI announced a £100k seed fund for pilot projects in the area of probabilistic modelling for DSI Fellows.